maroba/django-jupyter/README.md

 pip install -U django-jupyter
 ```

-Then activate the app in our `settings.py`:
+Then activate the app in your `settings.py`:

 ```
 INSTALLED_APPS = [